 Harvest & Storage

 Okra should be ready to harvest about 60 to 70 days after planting when pods are 2 to 3 inches long.
-At this stage the pods are still tender.
+At this stage, the pods are still tender.
 Larger okra pods will tend to be tough and fibrous.
 Round-podded okra varieties remain tender at larger pod sizes and are good to use for slicing and freezing.
 Due to its prolific nature, 25 to 50-row feet of okra may be enough to feed a family for a few months.

-Okra grows very fast; therefore, it must be harvested every two days.
-Do not allow pods to mature on the plant because this will inhibit more pods from developing and reduce total productivity of the plant.
+Okra grows very fast; therefore, it must be harvested at a minimum of every two days.
+Do not allow pods to mature on the plant because this will inhibit more pods from developing and reduce the total productivity of the plant.
 Okra can be harvested by hand, but using pruning shears or a sharp pocket knife can minimize damage to the plant.
 Handle okra carefully because the pods bruise easily.
 Okra can be harvested for upwards of twelve weeks if properly watered, fertilized, and picked in a timely manner.
 When harvest time is over, okra pods can be left on the plant to dry to save seed for next year.
 Dried okra pods and stalks can look great as flower arrangements or holiday decorations.

-The optimum conditions for storing okra are a moist environment and temperatures of 45 to 50 °F. Okra should not be washed before storing it in the refrigerator, as this will speed up decay.
+The optimum conditions for storing fresh okra are a moist environment and temperatures of 45 to 50 °F. Okra should not be washed before storing it in the refrigerator, as this will speed up decay.
 If properly harvested, handled, not washed, and stored correctly, one can expect to keep good quality pods in the refrigerator for about seven days.

 Root-decaying diseases, which result in the death of the young seedlings, are the most serious disease problems in this crop.
 They are more prevalent when the crop is planted in cold, wet soil.

-Root-knot nematodes can be a serious problem on okra.
+Root-knot nematodes can be a serious problem with okra.
 If a plant is stunted, yellow, or not producing at full capacity, then pull the plant out of the ground and check for galls on the roots.
-These galls are caused by the nematodes, which are microscopic worms.
+These galls are caused by nematodes, which are microscopic worms.
 An effective nematode control program should include crop rotation and sanitation, or removal of plants and roots if infected.
 More information about controlling nematodes in the home garden is available in HGIC 2216, Root-Knot Nematodes in the Vegetable Garden.

-Crops should be rotated to help reduce disease and nematode problems.
+All crops should be planted on a rotation to help reduce disease and nematode problems.
 Okra plantings should not follow crops that are susceptible to nematodes such as tomatoes, peppers, squash, and sweet potato.